-- 9.149 Biodiversity net gain or net loss must be considered at both the option and programme level and a biodiversity optimised programme suggested as part of wider environmental (best value) optimisation.
-Each option should look to maximise biodiversity net gain and any required mitigation should be included in the option cost. - 9.150 A biodiversity baseline has been developed from spatial data sets of habitats inventories (see Appendix AA) and assessed in line with the Defra BNG 3.0 Metric.
+- 9.149 Since the publication of the Version 3.0 BNG metric, Version 3.1 has been made available, and subsequently Version 4.0.
+Version 3.0 has been used for WRSE's regional plan and our rdWRMP24 because this allows us to remain consistent with the assessments carried out for the most recent (Gate 2) submissions to RAPID for the strategic resource options.
+This approach has been discussed and agreed with our regulators.
+We understand that the next iteration of the metric will be the version expected to be used to calculate mandatory net gain as part of a planning application, with subsequent versions expected to be used appropriate to the time of application; we will follow this as part of developing options proceeding to planning. - 9.150 Biodiversity net gain or net loss must be considered at both the option and programme level and a biodiversity optimised programme suggested as part of wider environmental (best value) optimisation.
+Each option should look to maximise biodiversity net gain and any required mitigation should be included in the option cost. - 9.151 A biodiversity baseline has been developed from spatial data sets of habitats inventories (see Appendix AA) and assessed in line with the Defra BNG 3.0 Metric.
 The Natural Capital account has been used to identify the biodiversity value of the footprint of each option prior to construction.
-The post construction land use including agreed mitigation has been used to calculate the post construction biodiversity score. - 9.151 As this assessment has been carried out using only open-source data a precautionary approach has been applied, assuming that where not specifically known, habitats will be assigned the moderate habitat score.
-This is recommended as a suitable methodology for the scale of the WRMP Methodology updates.
+The post construction land use including agreed mitigation has been used to calculate the post construction biodiversity score. - 9.152 As this assessment has been carried out using only open-source data a precautionary approach has been applied, assuming that where not specifically known, habitats will be assigned the moderate habitat score.
+This is considered a suitable methodology for the scale of the WRMP Methodology updates.